stevedatadog/katacoda-scenarios/datadog-201/3-runbooks/2-troubleshooting-steps.md

 Now when you click in the **Average revenue per minute** graph, you will see a handy link to the troubleshooting runbook:

 ![Custom link to runbook](./assets/custom_link_to_runbook.png)

-If you don't see `dd201` in the menu label, make sure that your `$env` template variable dropdown at the top of the dashboard is set to `dd201`.

 This is a good start for a runbook.
 Because notebooks are collaborative, this runbook can evolve over time as it is used in the field by different people.